lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 :Required Parameters:

-    :log_dir: The suffix of the logs URL reported on completion by the Jenkins merge job that created and pushed the distribution files to the staging repository.
+    :log_dir: The suffix of the logs URL reported on successful completion by the Jenkins merge job that created and pushed the distribution files to the staging repository.
 For example, use value "example-project-pypi-merge-master/17" for the logs URL
         https://logs.lf-project.org/production/vex-sjc-lfp-jenkins-prod-1/example-project-pypi-merge-master/17
     :pypi_project: The PyPI project name at the staging and